yasiryagi/helpdesk/roles/storage-providers/README.md

 # If everything works, you should get an output.
 Verify with:
 $ systemctl status ipfs
 # If you see something else than "Daemon is ready" at the end, try again in a couple of seconds.
+# To have ipfs start automatically at reboot:
+$ systemctl enable ipfs
 # If you want to stop ipfs, either to edit the file or some other reason:
 $ systemctl stop ipfs
 ```